 The NDE quality model probabilistically relates the observed signal with the condition.
 The condition can take continuous values (e.g., a crack size), or discrete values (e.g., "functioning" or "not functioning").
-The observed signal can similarly take continuous (e.g., maximum vibration amplitude) or discrete values (e.g., "red" or "green").
+The observed signal can similarly take continuous (e.g., maximum vibration amplitude, measured crack length) or discrete values (e.g., "red" or "green", "suitable" or "not suitable").
 Here, we limit the consideration of the discrete case to binary states.
 As the number of discrete states increases, the multinomial case approaches the continuous state.

 We denote the continuous observed signal by S and the binary observed signal by I. Similarly, if the condition takes continuous values, it is denoted by X, and when it takes binary states, by Y. The condition can express a degree of damage or failure, although this remains an abstract concept and might not be related to anything failing as such.
-Here, the signal is considered as a scalar quantity, which can result from processing a multivariate signal, e.g., a time-series.
+Here, the observed signal is considered as a scalar quantity, which can result from processing a multivariate signal, e.g., a time-series or an image (Kurz et al., 2012; Webb et al., 2015).
 Table 1 gives an overview of the four main NDE quality model categories for the possible combinations of continuous or binary condition X/Y and observed signal S/I.